-Many of the highway projects and concepts identified in this 2021 Plan are based on the MIS that was completed in January 2006.
-The projects are presented in the following groups: Orange County Projects, Riverside County Projects and Bi-County Projects.
+The projects in this Plan are presented in the following groups: Orange County Projects, Riverside County Projects and Bi-County Projects.
 The stage of development for each project, such as planning, final design, construction, or procurement and implementation, varies as noted in the project summaries.
 Table 1 summarizes the various planned projects, concept projects, and completed projects.
 For details on each project refer to Section 2 for planned projects and Appendix B for selected complete projects:

-- The Orange County projects have a total cost of approximately \$524 million.
-The projects include the SR-91 improvements between SR-57 and SR-55, Anaheim Canyon Metrolink station improvements, and Placentia Metrolink rail station. - The Riverside County projects have a total cost of over \$391 million.
+- The Orange County projects have a total cost of approximately \$529 million.
+The projects include the SR-91 improvements between SR-57 and SR-55, Anaheim Canyon Metrolink station improvements, and Placentia Metrolink rail station. - The Riverside County projects have a total cost of over \$399 million.
 The improvements include: a 15/91 Express Lanes Connector, the SR-71/SR-91 Interchange Improvements, and the SR-91 improvements east of I-15. - The Bi-County projects benefit both Orange and Riverside Counties.
-The total cost for the Bi-County projects exceeds \$288 million.
-The improvements include: SR-91 Corridor Operations Project, a Sixth General Purpose Lane Addition (SR-241 to SR-71), and a SR-241/SR-91 Tolled Express Lanes Connector.
+The total cost for the Bi-County projects exceeds \$380 million.
+The improvements include: the SR-241/SR-91 Tolled Express Connector and a Sixth Lane Addition (SR-241 to SR-71).